2026 United States gubernatorial elections: Alabama

 Governor Kay Ivey, a Republican, was re-elected in 2022 with 67.4% of the vote.
 She will be term-limited by the Constitution of Alabama in 2026 and cannot seek re-election to a third consecutive full term.
+Republican U.S. Senator Tommy Tuberville entered the gubernatorial race in May 2025, joined by former candidate for Alabama's 6th congressional district in 2024 Ken McFeeters and event center operations manager Will Santivasci.

-Republican U.S. Senator Tommy Tuberville entered the race for governor in May 2025.
-Ken McFeeters, a candidate for Alabama's 6th congressional district in 2024, is also mounting a campaign.
-Huntsville mayor Tommy Battle and businessman Tim James, the son of former governor Fob James and a candidate for governor in 2002, 2010, and 2022, are considered potential Republican candidates.
+Democratic candidates include former U.S. Senator Doug Jones; the 2022 gubernatorial nominee Yolanda Flowers; Will Boyd, a former city councilor of Greenville, Illinois, and the nominee for Alabama Lieutenant Governor in 2018 and for U.S. Senate in 2022; pastor Ja'Mel Brown; candidate for governor in 2022 Chad Chig Martin; and former state representative Nathan Mathis.

-Democratic candidates are 2022 gubernatorial nominee Yolanda Flowers, Will Boyd, a former city councilor of Greenville, Illinois and the nominee for Alabama Lieutenant Governor in 2018 and for U.S. Senate in 2022, pastor Ja'Mel Brown, and candidate for governor in 2022 Chad Chig Martin.
+As Jones and Tuberville won their respective primaries, the gubernatorial election will be a rematch of the 2020 United States Senate election, which saw Tuberville defeat Jones.
+Tuberville has faced several challenges to his eligibility for the governorship.

 Alaska

 Governor Mike Dunleavy, a Republican, was re-elected in 2022 with 50.3% of the vote.
 He will be term-limited by the Constitution of Alaska in 2026 and cannot seek re-election to a third consecutive term.

-Republican candidates include former state senator Click Bishop; Lieutenant Governor Nancy Dahlstrom; Matanuska-Susitna Borough mayor Edna DeVries; former state Attorney General Treg Taylor; state senator Shelley Hughes; businesswoman Bernadette Wilson; former Anchorage mayor Dave Bronson; and Matt Heliala, a member of the Alaska State Medical Board.
+A nonpartisan primary was held on August 18, 2026, with the top four candidates advancing to the general election, which will be conducted using ranked-choice voting.
+The advancing candidates are Republicans former state Attorney General Treg Taylor, businesswoman Bernadette Wilson; former Anchorage mayor Dave Bronson; and Democrat former state representative Jonathan Kreiss-Tomkins.

-Tom Begich, a former state senator who was the Democratic leader in the State Senate, has announced a campaign, as has District H state senator Matt Claman.
-Despite filing paperwork to run for her old seat, former Democratic U.S. Representative Mary Peltola has also expressed interest in running for governor, though Begich has said he expects Peltola to run for U.S. Senate.
+After initially finishing second in the primary, former state senator Tom Begich withdrew and endorsed Kreiss-Tomkins, allowing fifth-place finisher Taylor to advance to the general election.
+However, the Alaska Public Offices Commission recommended against certifying Taylor's candidacy after finding that his financial disclosure did not substantially comply with state law.
+On August 31, Lieutenant Governor Nancy Dahlstrom declined to certify Taylor, temporarily elevating his running mate, Candice English, to the gubernatorial nomination; English subsequently selected Taylor's wife, Jodi Taylor, as her running mate.
+On September 4, Dahlstrom reversed her decision and announced that Taylor would be certified after a preliminary review by the Alaska Department of Law raised questions about whether the financial-disclosure requirements had been applied consistently.